Seronda Senior Services specializes with in home personal senior care.

 “When your job involves providing one-on-one care and support for senior citizens, it’s important to find the right fit—someone who is kind, caring, and offers a high degree of service.
 I couldn’t have asked for someone better to take on this role than Ke Kai.
 She goes above and beyond in her commitment to her own clients—and now to the seniors of Seronda.”

 “I’m thrilled to include personalized senior care as part of our household concierge services.
 I grew up on Oahu, and for me, caring for our elders (kupuna) is a natural part of life.
-I’m looking forward to shepherding Seronda Senior Services and the families it serves with respect, compassion and Aloha.”
+It's a privilege to shepherd Seronda Senior Services and the families it serves with respect, compassion and Aloha.
+We are excited to announce Seronda Senior Services will be moving its virtual home to AlohaChicks.com.
+Mahalo for your patronage and will look forward to serving you in the future.”

 Seronda Senior Services